Add this reading informational text unit of study to your reading workshop resources for your primary classroom.

 The goal is to help students view informational texts in a much different way than the way they do literature.

 Students will begin to realize that reading an informational text is much different than reading a story.
-They will acquire skills needed to tackle nonfiction text.
+They will work on building skills needed to understand informational text.

 Getting Started with Informational Text

-- A great way to begin this unit is to compile a large collection of nonfiction books.
+- A great way to begin this unit is to compile a large collection of informational text – pull together books, articles and magazines.
 Put students in pairs or small groups and give them one or two books and a small stack of Post-It notes.

-- Tell students to begin looking through their books to see what they notice.
-Tell them that they are to take the post-it notes and record their observations about the text features.
+- Tell students to begin looking through their text to see what they notice.
+They will use post-it notes and record their observations about the text features.
+This process is called noticings.

 - Our resources include an Informational Text Anchor Chart.
 Here you will find suggestions for what students might notice.
 You can use this as a reference in your classroom.

-- We have also included a blank chart in case you would prefer to write as your students share.
+- There is also a blank chart in case you would prefer to write as your students share.

-Once you have give your students the opportunity to explore a variety of informational text books, you are ready to move on.
+Once you have given your students the opportunity to explore a variety of informational text, you are ready to move on.
 Below we are sharing our ideas for lessons.

 - We want students to recognize the purpose that authors have for writing informational text.
-Again, we suggest pairs of student look at nonfiction books to try to determine the author’s purpose.
+Again, we suggest pairs of students look at informational text to try to determine the author’s purpose.

 - We have created a simple Author’s Purpose half sheet page for students to write their thoughts.